ibis-project/ibis/CODE_OF_CONDUCT.md

 separately.

-Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.
+Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by members of the project's steering council.

 ## Attribution